-Value added includes the sum of wages paid out to employees and Gross Operating Surpluses (profits) retained by firms, net of input or material costs.
-In other words, value added measures labour and business surpluses retained within the local region by the project.
+Value added includes the sum of wages paid out to employees and Gross Operating Surpluses (profits) derived by firms.
+In other words, value added measures labour and business surpluses derived by local producers as a result of the project.
 It does not include taxes paid to government.